 also criticizing economic policy and demanding tax increases, especially for high-income earners, in order to manage welfare.

-According to ALLCITYPOPULATION, the Solomon Islands has a well-organized trade union movement, where all unions belong to the central organization Salomon Islands Council of Trade Unions, SICTU.
+The Solomon Islands has a well-organized trade union movement, where all unions belong to the central organization Salomon Islands Council of Trade Unions, SICTU.
 The Salomon Islands National Union of Workers, SINUW, was involved in a trade union struggle against the largest plantation owners in the early 1990’s.
 The employers’ side demanded that the workers be employed only on temporary “sub-contracts”, while SINUW demanded continued permanent employment.

 The trade union movement emerged victorious from the battle.
 Politically, the Solomon Islands are characterized by corruption and political decay.
 In 2001, a coup was carried out in the country and the Prime Minister, a former trade union leader, was forced to resign.
 The new Prime Minister Manasseh Sogavare has pursued a consistent anti-union policy, arguing that there is no room for trade unions in a country as small as the Solomon Islands.